lukexor/pix-engine/README.md

 - 2D ray casting of scenes or objects.
 - 2D games like Asteroids, Tetris, Pong, or platformers including sound effects, music and UI elements.
+- Simple 3D scenes or games.
+- Audio playback and capture applications.
 - User interfaces for basic applications or configuration.
 - Algorithm visualizations for sorting, searching, or particle simulations.
 - Image viewing and editing.